Oussama-KIASSI/Data-science-best-practices/python.md

     - Immediately before a comma, semicolon, or colon.
     - Immediately before the open parenthesis that starts the argument list of a function call.
     - Immediately before the open parenthesis that starts an indexing or slicing.
-    - Around an assignment operator to align it with another operator.
+    - Around an assignment operator but not a keyword argument or a default value for an unannotated function parameter.
     - At the end of statements.
-7. **Surround Operators with Whitespace**:
-    - Don’t use spaces around the `=` sign when used to indicate a keyword argument or a default value for an unannotated function parameter.
-8. **Use Trailing Comma for Lists and Imports**.
+8. **Use Trailing Comma for Tuples, Lists, and Imports**.
 9. **Separate Blocks with Comments**:
     - Separate paragraphs inside a block comment by a line containing a single `#`.
     - Separate inline comments by at least two spaces from the statement.